Film Photography

 digital photography irrelevant to my artistic process.
 What matters to me is capturing the essence of a scene as I experienced

-Chromogenic film, especially in medium format, allows
+it.
+Chromogenic film, especially in medium format, allows me to do this

-me to do this with remarkable depth and fidelity.
-Film offers rich, natural
+with remarkable depth and fidelity.
+Film offers rich, natural colors without

-shadows retain their integrity, and fine details fade naturally into the
+their integrity, and fine details fade naturally into the distance, just as the

-distance, just as the human eye perceives them.
-The image does not need heavy
+human eye perceives them.
+The image does not need heavy post-processing to

 A